jannis-baum/dotfiles/README.md

 you use my tool [`sdf`](https://github.com/jannis-baum/sync-dotfiles.zsh) to manage your dotfiles.

-Below is a list of things I already have & still want to extract into their own repositories
+Below are lists of things I already have & still want to extract into their own repositories

 ### Submodules